Bride and groom stand in the middle of Joshua Trees on a rock at sunset inside a national park.

 Other Things to Do in Joshua Tree

 The Joshua Tree area has more to do & see than just the national park.
-Twenty Nine Palms, the town of Joshua Tree, Yucca Valley, & Palm Springs all have a variety of restaurants, shops, & attractions for you to explore.
+Twentynine Palms, the town of Joshua Tree, Yucca Valley, & Palm Springs all have a variety of restaurants, shops, & attractions for you to explore.
 Take some time & explore the little places around.
-I absolutely love checking out all the shops & supporting local artisans that sell their handmade crafts.
-There are also a number of local coffee shops & great places to eat!
+I absolutely love checking out all the shops & supporting local artisans who sell their handmade crafts.
+There are also a number of cool local coffee shops & great places to eat!

 In California, you need a valid marriage license & to have a ceremony officiated by a person authorized to perform weddings in the state.
 You & your partner must both be at least 18 years old, & not currently married to anyone else.
 If either of you is under 18, you will need the consent of a parent or guardian.
 You will also need two witnesses to sign the marriage license after the ceremony.